Black Bear Hunting in Alaska

 Black bear taken from Units 1-7, 14A, 14C, 15-17, and 20B must be sealed within 30 days of the date of kill, or less as required by permit conditions, see the current hunting regulations for hunt specific details.
 All brown/grizzly bears must be sealed.
 Sealing means taking the skull and/or hide (with claws and evidence of sex naturally attached) of the bear you killed to a designated sealing officer.
 A small tooth (a premolar) will be pulled to obtain age information on your bear.
 At the time of sealing please make sure both the skull and hide are not frozen.
 Designated sealers will need the skull unfrozen so the tooth can be pulled.
 The hide needs to be unfrozen so the sealing officer can examine the hide and can lock a metal or plastic seal on the hide.
 If you are interested in learning how old your bear is, call our office in late winter and we can tell you.
 We will need your name, date of kill, and location of the kill.

 Bait and Dogs

-In some areas, black bears may be taken during a special spring season with the use of bait.
-Refer to the regulations booklet and our other information on bear baiting for specifics.
+In some areas, black and brown/grizzly bears may be taken with the use of bait.
+Refer to the regulations booklet (PDF 436 kB) and our other information on bear baiting for specifics.

 Taking Your Grizzly Bear Hide Out of Alaska

-A raw (unprocessed) bear hide shipped out of Alaska to another state needs an export tag which can be obtained from any ADF&G office, post office or commercial shipper.
+If you plan on taking any untanned bear hide or skull out of the state it must be sealed.
 If you plan to take your bear hide out of the United States, you need to obtain a federal CITES permit from U.S. Fish and Wildlife Service, Law Enforcement.
-In Fairbanks, call them at 456-0255 or visit their office at 1412 Airport Way.
+In Anchorage call (907) 271-6198, in Juneau call (907) 586-7545, in Fairbanks call (907) 456-2335.